Profirator/project-config/docs/master.md

 From Orion context broker, data is being fetched by the Basic Map Visualisation and shown.
 The data that is currently shown is Weather observed (temperature and humidity)  and ParkingSpot (from 3 different sensors).

-In Additionto this, Quantum Leap subscribes to Orion, and stores the WeatherObserved data to Crate DB.
+In Additionto this, Quantumleap subscribes to Orion, and stores the WeatherObserved data to Crate DB.
 Grafana accesses the Crate DB to provide visualisations.

 The requirement is that the is a consumer provided by niota administrator.
 If niota is not available, the data is not available on the PoC platfrom.